Matt Franco: Major leagues

 On July 10, 1999, with the Mets trailing the Yankees by one run with two outs and two strikes in the bottom of the ninth, Franco came up with a pinch-hit single off of Mariano Rivera to score two runs and give the Mets a 9–8 win.

-Franco holds the major league record with 20 pinch hit walks in a season.
+Franco held the major league record with 20 pinch hit walks in a season until Matt Joyce broke it in 2016.

-PED use
+Alleged PED use

-On December 13, 2007, he was named in the Mitchell Report to the Commissioner of Baseball of an Independent Investigation Into the Illegal Use of Steroids and Other Performance Enhancing Substances by Players in Major League Baseball.
+Kirk Radomski alleged that he sold Franco steroids in 2000.
+Franco told investigators that he had never bought or used any performance-enhancing substances, nor had he heard of Radomski until he pleaded guilty in federal court to money laundering and distributing steroids and human growth hormone.

 Personal life

-Franco lives in Simi Valley, California.
-He is the son of film producer Larry Franco and Jill Russell, a sister of actor Kurt Russell, which makes Franco a grandson of actor Bing Russell.
+He is the son of film producer Larry Franco and Jill Russell, a sister of actor Kurt Russell, and grandson of actor Bing Russell.